Please remember that attempts to address aircraft noise over

 Preferential Use Runway Program

-With four runways at the airport, PDK has implemented
+With three runways at the airport, PDK has implemented

 a policy of operating on runways that create the least impact on residential